horvay/multicam-podcast-editor/README.md

 python main.py --help
 ```

-Lastly, if you wanted to do automatic multicam editing including jump cuts to remove deadair, transcribe the videos into a text file, and then ask for youtube titles about your videos, you could do the following:
+For instance, if you wanted to do automatic multicam editing including jump cuts to remove deadair, transcribe the videos into a text file, and then ask for youtube titles about your videos, you could do the following:

 ```bash
 python main.py --multicam --jump-cuts --transcribe --question "what are some good youtube titles for this podcast?"